 Top Things to do in La Rochelle

 The city of La Rochelle has plenty of things to offer, including a beautiful harbor and some great beaches close to town.
-Explore a little further, and you can discover stunning cliff-top coastline, as well as lesser-known islands that feel a world away from France!
+Explore a little further, and you can discover stunning cliff-top coastlines, as well as lesser-known islands that feel a world away from France!

 Cycle Around the City

 La Rochelle was one of the first cities in France to adopt a cyclist’s first approach.
 As a result, there are loads of bike paths and green parks you can explore.
-Hire a bike, cruise through the city, soak up the atmosphere and stop off to take photos of the many sights.
+Hire a bike, cruise through the city, soak up the atmosphere, and stop off to take photos of the many sights.

 Have a Picnic in the Park